Tejas1510/Hacking-Scripts/Java/generateQR/Readme.md

 ```
 ## Output
 ```
-this is the QR code that ia generated using this script.
+This is the QR code that was generated using this script.
 ```
 ![](QRs/LGM-SOC.png)